 This content-heavy website required a few meetings with key stakeholders at the Ohio Court of Claims to help organize the messages into readable formats.
 Once that was done and the site map was fully developed, my job was to create compelling headings and simple yet thorough copy for multiple audiences.
 The National Association for Court Management named the site one of the top 10 court websites in the country.

-During the annual How I Live United campaign, United Way of Central Ohio wanted to feature the stories of some of its volunteers as well as individuals who benefit from various United Way programs.
+During the annual Live United campaign, United Way of Central Ohio wanted to feature the stories of some of its volunteers as well as individuals who benefit from various United Way programs.
 To complete the project, I interviewed people of all ages and backgrounds from various walks of life.
 I then transformed that information into short profiles about each individual and how he or she lives united.
 The stories were used in a variety of deliverables throughout the campaign.

-I've been privileged to write a number of articles for Forbes Woman.
+I've been privileged to write a number of articles for Forbes.
 While every topic is fun and insightful, I especially enjoyed learning about America's ever-changing multi-generational workforce.
 After conducting in-depth research on the topic, I then talked with experts and authors in the field of workplace dynamics, leadership and generational trends.

 I worked with an agency partner to write the content for this Lipscomb University giving brochure.
 In addition to showcasing the many different ways to donate, the university also wanted to feature some of its donors and scholarship recipients.
-I conducted the interviews and wrote the stories of giving and receiving that are featured in the brochure.
+I conducted the interviews and wrote the stories about giving and receiving that are featured in the brochure.